The Goldman symplectic form on the PGL(V)-Hitchin component: Features of Hitchin representations and the Hitchin component

-It is well-known that $\Gamma$ is a hyperbolic group, and that its Gromov boundary $\partial\Gamma$ is topologically a circle.
-Hence, it makes sense to say when a continuous map $\xi:\partial\Gamma\to\Fmc(V)$ is Frenet.
-Labourie proved that every $\PSL(V)$-Hitchin representation preserves a unique $\rho$-equivariant Frenet curve $\xi_\rho:\partial\Gamma\to\Fmc(V)$.
-Using this, he deduces that every $\PSL(V)$-Hitchin representation is an irreducible quasi-isometric embedding (with respect to any word metric on $\Gamma$ and any left-invariant Riemannian metric on $\PSL(V)$).
-He also conjectured that for any representation $\rho:\Gamma\to\PSL(V)$, the existence of such a $\rho$-equivariant Frenet curve implies that $\rho$ is a $\PSL(V)$-Hitchin representation.
+Since $\partial\Gamma$ is a topological circle, it makes sense to say whether a continuous map $\xi:\partial\Gamma\to\Fmc(V)$ is Frenet.
+Labourie proved that every $\PGL(V)$-Hitchin representation $\rho:\Gamma\to\PGL(V)$ preserves a unique $\rho$-equivariant Frenet map $\xi_\rho:\partial\Gamma\to\Fmc(V)$.
+Using this, he deduces that every $\PGL(V)$-Hitchin representation is an irreducible quasi-isometric embedding (with respect to any word metric on $\Gamma$ and any left-invariant Riemannian metric on $\PGL(V)$).
+He also conjectured that for any representation $\rho:\Gamma\to\PGL(V)$, the existence of such a $\rho$-equivariant Frenet map implies that $\rho$ is a $\PGL(V)$-Hitchin representation.
 This was later proven by Guichard, thus establishing the following theorem.